BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

     * Inputs:
       * vector: Vector4

+* PBR: (since 4.2)
+  * `AmbientOcclusion`: The ambient occlusion module of the PBR material
+    * Inputs:
+      * texture: Color3
+      * intensity: Float
+      * directLightIntensity: Float
+    * Outputs:
+      * ambientOcclusion: can only be used as input of the `PBRMetallicRoughness` block
+  * `Anisotropy`: The anisotropy module of the PBR material
+    * Inputs:
+      * intensity: Float
+      * direction: Vector2
+      * texture: Color3
+      * uv: Vector2
+      * worldTangent: Vector4
+    * Outputs:
+      * anisotropy: can only be used as input of the `PBRMetallicRoughness` block
+  * `ClearCoat`: The clear coat module of the PBR material
+    * Inputs:
+      * intensity: Float
+      * roughness: Float
+      * ior: Float
+      * texture: Color3
+      * bumpTexture: Color4
+      * uv: Vector2
+      * tintColor: Color3
+      * tintAtDistance: Float
+      * tintThickness: Float
+      * tintTexture: Color4
+      * worldTangent: Vector4
+    * Outputs:
+      * clearcoat: can only be used as input of the `PBRMetallicRoughness` block
+  * `PBRMetallicRoughness`: The PBR material implementing the metallic/roughness model
+    * Inputs:
+      * worldPosition: Vector4
+      * worldNormal: Vector4
+      * perturbedNormal: Vector4
+      * cameraPosition: Vector3
+      * baseColor: Color4
+      * baseTexture: Color4
+      * opacityTexture: Color4
+      * ambientColor: Color3
+      * reflectivity: output of the `Reflectivity` block
+      * ambientOcclusion: output of the `AmbientOcclusion` block
+      * reflection: output of the `Reflection` block
+      * sheen: output of the `Sheen` block
+      * clearcoat: output of the `ClearCoat` block
+      * subsurface: output of the `SubSurface` block
+      * anisotropy: output of the `Anisotropy` block
+    * Outputs:
+      * ambient: Color3
+      * diffuse: Color3
+      * specular: Color3
+      * sheenDir: Color3
+      * clearcoatDir: Color3
+      * diffuseInd: Color3
+      * specularInd: Color3
+      * sheenInd: Color3
+      * clearcoatInd: Color3
+      * refraction: Color3
+      * lighting: Color3
+      * shadow: Float
+      * alpha: Float
+  * `Reflection`: The reflection module of the PBR material
+    * Inputs:
+      * position: Vector3
+      * world: Matrix
+      * view: Matrix
+      * color: Color3
+    * Outputs:
+      * reflection: can only be used as input of the `PBRMetallicRoughness` block
+  * `Reflectivity`: The reflectivity module of the PBR material
+    * Inputs:
+      * metallic: Float
+      * roughness: Float
+      * texture: Color4
+    * Outputs:
+      * reflectivity: can only be used as input of the `PBRMetallicRoughness` block
+  * `Refraction`: The refraction module of the PBR material (used by the `SubSurface` block)
+    * Inputs:
+      * intensity: Float
+      * indexOfRefraction: Float
+      * tintAtDistance: Float
+      * view: Matrix
+    * Outputs:
+      * refraction: can only be used as input of the `SubSurface` block
+  * `Sheen`: The sheen module of the PBR material
+    * Inputs:
+      * intensity: Float
+      * color: Color3
+      * roughness: Float
+      * texture: Color4
+    * Outputs:
+      * sheen: can only be used as input of the `PBRMetallicRoughness` block
+  * `SubSurface`: The sub surface module of the PBR material
+    * Inputs:
+      * minThickness: Float
+      * maxThickness: Float
+      * thicknessTexture: Color4
+      * tintColor: Color3
+      * translucencyIntensity: Float
+      * translucencyDiffusionDistance: Color3
+      * refraction: output of the `Refraction` block
+    * Outputs:
+      * subsurface: can only be used as input of the `PBRMetallicRoughness` block

 * Range:
   * `Clamp`: Outputs values above the maximum or below minimum as maximum or minimum values respectively.
     * Input: